 - Had Juk and Gimbap for breakfast at Gwangjang market – the oldest and largest traditional market in South Korea

-- Took the train to Ehwa station to see one of the most beautiful universities in Seoul designed by Dominique Perrault, Ehwa Womens University
+- Went to Ehwa station to see one of the most beautiful universities in Seoul – Ehwa Womens University

-- Made my way to Dongdaemun station to see the thousands of LED roses lit at night outside Dongdaemun Design Plaza for the last time (it’s going to be taken out by 2018).
+- Went to see thousands of LED roses lit at night outside Dongdaemun Design Plaza for the last time.

 - Quick shopping spree in Migliore and Good Morning City mall in Dongdaemun (Korea’s version of Divisoria malls)

 KOREA DAY 5: INSADONG + ITAEWON + HONGDAE DISTRICT

 - Took the train to Jonggak from Myeongdong station to see Ssamzie-gil Road

 - Tried the popular poop bread filled with sweet red bean paste in Ssamziegil mall

 - Went to Itaewon, the unique multicultural district of Seoul and saw a lot of foreign establishments as well as people there

 - Spent the night walking around Hongdae checking out the shopping and food scene (cool, artsy cafes) in the area